Khawaja Muhammad Safdar Medical College

 Khawaja Muhammad Safdar Medical College (formerly, Sialkot Medical College) is a public sector Medical College in Sialkot, Pakistan.
 It was established on the initiative of CM Shehbaz Sharif to give quality education in the region of Punjab and especially in Sialkot.
 It was named after Khawaja Muhammad Safdar in 2017, who took an active part in the Pakistan Movement before 1947 and was the father of current political leader of Pakistan Muslim League (N), Khawaja Muhammad Asif.
 It was established in 2008 with a sanction of PKR 450 million.
 Affiliated Hospitals include Allama Iqbal Memorial Hospital, Sialkot (400 Beds) and Sardar Begum Memorial Hospital, Sialkot (240) beds.
-The college is recognised by the Pakistan Medical and Dental Council (PMDC). and is listed by the Foundation for Advancement of International Medical Education and Research (FAIMER).
-Dr Umar Ahsan, a distinguished gold medalist, proudly served as the first representative of this college from the pioneer batch.
-Currently working in the NHS UK, he has successfully completed his residency in cardiology and possesses extensive experience in emergency medicine and intensive care medicine.
+The college is recognised by the Pakistan Medical and Dental Council (PMDC).
 This college has produced numerous doctors who are now making their mark in various healthcare settings around the world.
 The students and alumni of KMSMC are commonly referred to as KMSIANS.